simoncozens/fonts-and-layout/opentype.md

 ## FontTools and ttx

-To crack open that OTF file and look at the tables inside, we're going to use a set of Python programs called `fonttools`. `fonttools` was originally written by Just van Rossum, but is now maintained by Behdad Esfahbod and a cast of hundreds.
+To crack open that OTF file and look at the tables inside, we're going to use a set of Python programs called `fonttools`. `fonttools` was originally written by Just van Rossum, but is now maintained by Cosimo Lupo and a cast of hundreds.
 If you don't have `fonttools` already installed, you can get hold of it by issuing the following commands at a command prompt:

 XXX sidenote explaining terminals here